-You should be aware though that use of data warehousing does come with some technical requirements.
+Keep in mind that data warehousing comes with some technical requirements.
 These tools usually require knowledge of SQL coding in order to access and run queries on the data.
-This also means that you don’t just get a single view of the data, since it can handle data from multiple areas of the business (outside of Marketing and Sales).
-If you have someone on your team (or maybe even a team of its own) that can help you manage this tool, it can be a powerful supplement to your CRM.
+This also means that you don’t just get a single view of the data since it can handle data from multiple areas of the business (outside of Marketing and Sales).
+If you have someone on your team that can help you manage this tool, it can be a powerful addition to your CRM.

-If, on the other hand, you may not have the resources available to run queries in a data warehouse, or maybe you’re not capturing information in a separate system just yet, then a CDP could be a great alternative for you.
-A CDP is built to natively handle large volumes of dynamic data, and doesn’t rely on any sort of coding experience to get a view of that data.
-You may need a bit of developer help to connect your data sources (transactional data or maybe even product data) to your CDP, but once it’s hooked up, transactional data can go directly into your CDP and you won’t have to worry about scaling or ease of access.
+If you don't have the resources available to run queries in a data warehouse, or maybe you’re not capturing information in a separate system just yet, then a CDP is a great alternative.
+A CDP is built to handle large volumes of dynamic data and doesn’t rely on coding experience to get a view of the information you collect.
+You may need some developer help to connect your data sources (transactional data or maybe even product data) to your CDP, but once it’s hooked up, transactional data can go directly into your CDP and you won’t have to worry about scaling or ease of access.

-Cookie-based DMPs give you lots of data about individual user behavior: What products do specific users look at?
+Cookie-based DMPs give you a lot of data about individual user behavior: What products do specific users look at?
 Which ones are they likely to buy?
 How much time do they spend on your site compared to others?
 Where are they browsing from?

-A CDP, by contrast, allows you to both collect and store data, and has the added benefit of correlating anonymous data with known customer profiles.
+In contrast, a CDP allows you to collect and store data and has the added benefit of correlating anonymous data with known customer profiles.
 You’ll have access to persistent records of individual customers alongside their behavior patterns.

-ERP systems are great for tracking product data.
+ERP systems are great for product data tracking.
 This includes data about your supplies and inventory levels.
 While it isn't strictly customer-centric, product data is key to gauging overall trends.
 Relative product prices, geographical availability, and inventory levels can tell you a lot about macro-level customer preferences.

-ERPs are great at collecting and analyzing data on your back end.
+ERPs are ideal for collecting and analyzing data on your back end.
 However, ERPs aren’t intended to integrate this data with customer insights.
 CDPs can take your product data and macro-level customer trends and correlate them with customer profiles and behavioral data for individual customers.
 This allows you to understand customer trends for your products and send targeted marketing to them based on that information.

 Create memorable, personalized experiences

-For marketers, this is great news: It doesn't have to take years to build strong customer relationships.
-Personalized, targeted experiences will impress your audience and build a strong connection over much less time and with less investment.
+It doesn't have to take years to build strong customer relationships.
+Personalized, targeted experiences will impress your audience and build a strong connection over less time and with less investment.

-CDPs make it possible by pulling together data about your customers that is collected and stored in separate places, including anonymous data from before they convert, so that you can create personalized, impactful experiences for customers.
+CDPs pull together data about your customers that's collected and stored in separate places, including anonymous data from before they convert, so you can create personalized, impactful customer experiences.

-Imagine this: A registered customer visits your website and spends some time looking at a pair of jeans before moving on without ever logging in to your site.
+Imagine this: A registered customer visits your website and spends some time looking at a pair of jeans before moving on without logging in to your site.
 Your DMP tells you about their on-site behavior.
-Your CRM contains insights into their personal and social media connections, and also lets you know they've previously purchased several sweaters, but only if you can identify the individual.
-And your ERP tells you what inventory you really need to move this month.
+Your CRM contains insights into their personal and social media connections.
+The CRM also lets you know they've previously purchased several sweaters, but only if you can identify the individual.
+And your ERP tells you what inventory you need to move this month.